rackerlabs/rackspace-how-to/content/cloud-servers/installing-active-directory-on-windows-server-2012.md

 ### Configure Active Directory

-After you have installed the AD DS role you must configure the server for your domain by using the following steps:
+After you have installed the AD DS role, you must configure the server for your domain by using the following steps:

 1. From the task bar, click **Open the Server Manager**.